Bible Software

 At the blast of the breath of his nostrils."

-This is reminiscent of "fountains of the deep" (Genesis 7:11; 8:2; Proverbs 8:28).
+This is reminiscent of "fountains of the deep" (Ge 7:11; 8:2; Pr 8:28).
 It is a question how far we should attribute to these ancient writers a share in modern notions of oceanography, but the idea seems to be that of a withdrawal of the water of the ocean, and the laying bare of submarine declivities and channels such as we know to exist as the result of erosion during a previous period of elevation, when the given portion of ocean floor was dry land.

 Alfred Ely Day